-These are high touch, interactive, and always "on," built on a community platform.
-We can include a mix of quantitative surveys and in-depth, online qualitative discussions and myriad activities, like mobile missions, live chats, video journals, screen recording, digital metering, and webcam interviews.
-We also have the ability to conduct in-person qualitative research (focus groups, ethnographies, shopalongs, and more).
+We also have the ability to conduct in-person qualitative research (focus groups, ethnographies, shop-alongs, and more).
 Communities work well when you want to immerse with your target and want immediate access to the community members 24/7.
-Typically, we see communities with 50 to 5,000 participants.
+Typically, we see communities with 25 to 5,000 participants.
 More than that, and we might recommend a panel add-on (see below), as it can be difficult to find more than 5,000 people who will make the platform cost worth it.
 Additionally, not everyone you recruit for quantitative surveys is going to want to participate in open forum conversations with other people on an ongoing basis.
 So, you may be paying for a larger community of people who only come in to take surveys and nothing else.